Meet the cast of Netflix drama You season two

 Who’s Will?
 Will is a personable man whose job brings him into contact with unsavoury folks and in the end traps him in a troublesome scenario.

 What else has Robin Lord Taylor been in?
-Robin Lord Taylor is greatest recognized for taking part in iconic Batman nemesis The Penguin in DC’s prequel tv collection Gotham.
+Robin Lord Taylor is greatest identified for enjoying iconic Batman nemesis The Penguin in DC’s prequel tv sequence Gotham.

 Chris D’Elia performs Henderson